dannyvanderpol/php_web_framework/readme.md

 Generic PHP web framework for creating web sites.

+## Web server

+For this project the Apache web server is used.
+A PHP module must also be installed to make it work.
+If you want to use another web server, refer to the manual of that web server on how to run a PHP web site.

 ## Setup your project

 Start a new empty git project.
 Clone the framework as a submodule in your project: